Main Page » XQuery » Functions » CSV Functions

 Option Description Allowed Default Direction Excel

-separator Defines the character which separates the values of a single record. comma, semicolon, colon, tab, space or a single character comma parse, serialize semicolon or comma, depending on the region
+field-delimiter Defines the character which separates the values of a single record.
+Can also still be used with its old name separator. comma, semicolon, colon, tab, space or a single character comma parse, serialize semicolon or comma, depending on the region

-header Indicates if the first line of the parsed or serialized CSV data is a table header. yes, no no parse, serialize
+header Indicates if the first line of the parsed or serialized CSV data is a table header, or provides explicit column names. yes, no

-format Specifies the format for converting CSV data (see above). direct, attributes, xquery direct parse, serialize
+format Specifies the format for converting CSV data (see above). direct, attributes, w3, w3-arrays, w3-xml direct parse, serialize

 lax Specifies if lax conversion rules are used to convert QNames to JSON names. yes, no yes parse, serialize no